Who is Daisy on the Masked Singer?

 Whereas we’ve seen a few of our hopefuls unmasked, we’re nonetheless guessing as to which well-known face is behind the masks of ‘Daisy’ – the singing sunflower with purple sun shades.

-Nevertheless, followers produce other concepts as to who’s behind the masks and we at HEARALPUBLICIST have waded via the theories so that you don’t should…
+Nevertheless, followers produce other concepts as to who’s behind the masks, and are sure they’re seeing Kelis behind the flowery head – we at HEARALPUBLICIST have waded by the theories so that you don’t must…

 Daisy – Newest Songs, Clues and Guesses